Comparing private ancillary funds to other charitable giving options

 How do private ancillary funds compare to other charitable giving options?

-When exploring charitable giving options, it’s important to understand the unique role played by private ancillary funds (PAFs).
+When exploring charitable giving options, it’s important to understand the unique role played by private ancillary funds (currently known as giving funds).
 A PAF is a formal philanthropic trust established by individuals, families, or businesses to manage and distribute charitable donations over time.
 Below is a comparison of PAFs with other common forms of giving.

 1. Structure and control